 While it is not possible for the District to completely eliminate the risks of an anaphylactic emergency when a student is at school, an Anaphylaxis Prevention, Response, and Management Program using a cooperative effort among students’ families, staff members, students, health care providers, emergency medical services, and the community helps the District reduce these risks and provide accommodations and proper treatment for anaphylactic reactions.

-The Superintendent or designee shall develop and implement a Food Allergy Management Program that:
+The Superintendent or designee shall develop and implement an Anaphylaxis Prevention, Response, and Management Program for the prevention and treatment of anaphylaxis that:

 - Complies with State and federal law and is in alignment with Board policies.

 Pursuant to State law and policy 2:240, Board Policy Development, the Board reviews and makes any necessary updates to this policy at least once every three years.
 The Superintendent or designee shall assist the Board with its review and any necessary updates.

 Anaphylaxis Response Policy for Illinois Schools, published by ISBE.

 CROSS REF.: 4:110 (Transportation), 4:120 (Food Services), 4:170 (Safety), 5:100( Staff Development Program), 6:120 (Education of Children with Disabilities), 7:180 (Prevention of and Response to Bullying, Intimidation and Harassment), 7:250 (Student Support Services), 7:270 (Administering Medicines to Students), 8:100 (Relations with Other Organizations and Agencies)